PRIDE on the Chesapeake:

 Investigates the different viewpoints of citizens about declaring war on England, and explores the specific actions that took place in Maryland, including the Battle of Baltimore.
 (Maryland State Department of Education/Voluntary State Curriculum: Social Studies 5.C.2.b)

 Illustrates the role of the sailors who volunteered to serve aboard the privately owned Baltimore ships, called privateers, which were so successful against the British invasion.
 Students participate in teamwork exercises using ropes and pulleys.
-(Maryland State Department of Education/Voluntary State Curriculum: Social Studies 5.B.4.b)
+(Maryland State DOE/Voluntary State Curriculum: Social Studies 5.B.4.b)

 Defining the Bay

 Highlights the contrasts between the Chesapeake Bay as the first settlers knew it, and the Bay we now live and sail on.
-This station depicts the changes in infrastructure and shows how the winding rivers of the Chesapeake helped shape the Baltimore Clipper hull.
-(Maryland State Department of Education/Voluntary State Curriculum: Social Studies 3.B.1.b)
+This station depicts the changes in infrastructure and how the winding rivers of the Chesapeake helped shape the Baltimore Clipper hull.
+(Maryland State DOE/Voluntary State Curriculum: Social Studies 3.B.1.b)

 Students experiment with the elements of resistance and air-flow that make all sailing vessels move, with special focus on why the Baltimore Clipper was such a powerful innovation for nautical design.
 (Maryland State Department of Education: Maryland State STEM Standards of Practice, April 2012)